Former postdoctoral researchers

 Reid Morehouse (2010-2014)

 Reid was a Ph.D. student, and his dissertation focused on the ecology and evolution of North American crayfish.
-He is currently a assistant professor at Ivy Tech Community College.
+He is currently an Associate Professor at Ivy Tech Community College.

 Dissertation: “Species distributions and trait-environment correlations: Implications for the evolutionary ecology of crayfish (Decapoda: Cambaridae)”

 Kristin was a Master’s student co-advised with Martin Plath.
 She was visiting from the University of Potsdam and worked on trophic niche differentiation in sympatric asexual and sexual fish species.
-She is currently a postdoctoral researcher at the Evolutionary Biology Centre at Uppsala University in Sweden.
+She is currently the Scientific Coordinator of the Research Training Group BioMove at the University of Potsdam, Germany.

 Thesis: “Trophic niche segregation between sexual and asexual species of the genus Poecilia”